gpuweb/spirv-execution-env/execution-env.md

 The robust resource access behavior of OpenGL is extended to allow for trapping behavior as well:

-* Cause a trap that immediately stops execution of the shader, and fills all of the shader stage's output with zeroes.
+* Causes a trap.
+That is, causes the shader invocation to write zero values to all shader stage outputs, and then terminate without other side effects.

-Additionnally functionality exists to create pointers to values inside resources.
+Additionnal functionality exists to create pointers to values inside resources.
 Creating a pointer for a resource that points to outside the resource could also result in the following behavior:

 * Cause a trap.
 * Defer the out of bounds behavior to when the pointer is dereferenced.
 * Create a pointer to any location within the resource. (this is equivalent to deferring and "access any location" for resource accesses).

 (TODO are there pointers to unsized arrays?
-Could talk about the "sized part of the type if that's the case")
+Could talk about the "sized part of the type if that's the case" and use the "any location" rule)

 ## WebGPU Execution Environment Specification for SPIR-V